LaeraFelipe/react-session-control/readme.md

 ### Using

-Basicaly the lib use two componentes:
+Basicaly the lib provide two componentes:

 #### UnauthenticatedSessionControl
 Component to put in your unauthenticated area in your app to warn you when token is set by other tabs.